Sometimes, in the NHL, one team gets another's number.

 The mirage of the Chicago game vanishing in Newark has shown that this situation isn't going to change overnight.
 It's going to take a concerted effort, from Marc Bergevin's wood-panelled boardroom, to Michel Therrien's cinder block office, to the Habs locker room and onto the ice.
 A win over the Senators tonight isn't going to pay Ottawa back for ending a promising season, or for pushing the Canadiens administrative leaders down the wrong path.

 That doesn't make tonight pointless, however.
-As the long as Montreal's debt to the Senators exists, the least the Habs can do is start making payments.
+As the long as Montreal's owe a debt to the Senators, the least the Habs can do is start making payments.

 - The struggles of the Montreal Canadiens aren't going away without change